deco3500-2017/Genius/README.md

 7. Today is first of April, 8 years ago, Romeo recieved a call from Hosipital.
 At first he thought it is just a april fool and do not take it serious, but after few calls later, he finally accepted the truth and rush to the hospital.
 However, God get people, Romeo couldn't even have a chance to say goodbye to his wife.
 He was very regret and cannot forgive himself, he hate why he don  not trust the call so he can see his wife last time.
 After 8 years, he still can't step out of the shadow and live inside the endless remorse, 8 years past, he still imagine his wife will suddenly appear and say happy apirl fool.
 Today is also 1st April, he find an appp call MusicLife, Romeo wants to know more about this app so he download it.
 At the home page, he discover there is lots of emotion that can expres people currrent status, he click into the "yearning" and guess what?
 He find out he is not alone, there is lots of people who have same thing happened to them, and they shared a song named "Waiting for love".
 This song touch Romeo's heart and he decides it is the time to brace up and face his life as normal as before.
 He joined the event other people created, therefore he can share his story with others.

 ### Conceptual Model:

 ***Functions of the App:***
-1. It includes the various categories of music popular among elders.
+1. It includes various songs categorised according to the mood.Elders would be required to tap the mood they are in or they want to listen to music.
-2. It lists the popular songs with their rank and number of likes.
+2. It lists the popular songs  under the mood with their ranking and number of likes.
-3. It will help Elders play music.
+3. Elders  can play music.It has functions to play,pause,stop,reverse and forward music.
+4. It will help elders to see the events under that song .Events are mood specif rather than particular song specific.Aim is to help eldely in same mood to get together to share stories for same mood and inspire each other.
+5. App will help elderly to create event too.
+They need to mention date,time, venue ,title and desccription about the event
-4. It will help elders share their own story with music.
+6. It will help  elders add their pictures and music to be used at event.
-5. It will show others stories related to the music.
+7.App can display the list of events joined by the user.
+8.The list of events sorts the events according to the distance.Elders can not travel long distance.Keeping in mind the App displays the nearest event first.

+***Functions of the spinner***
+Spinner will be used at events by elders to share their songs, like others songs,record their stories or songs and then listen to them.
+1.Music added to the app can be played with the spinner.
+2.It displays the name of each Partion , with their music updated automatically by the app.
+3.It helps in turn taking.
+4.It has like button to like others stories.
+5.It has a record button to record voice.
-6. It will help  elders add their pictures with the music.
+6. It has Play button to play the music.
-7. It will help elders record their voice and share with the music.
-8. It will allow elders create event according to their interest.
-9. It will help elders know any event schedule nearby,
-10. It will help them upload items they want to share during event.
+7.It has button to play recording too.

 ***What will Elders do?***
 1. Play music
 2. Read others stories.
 3. Share their own stories.
+4.Look for events near them.
+5.Register to attend existing event.
+6.Create event of their interest.
+7.Upload music,images to share on event.
+8.Listen to music categorised according to mood.
+9.Meet others during events, helping them grow socially.
+10.Take turns to express their emotions.
+11 Record their Music or play music using Spinner during Event.

+*** Inter

 **Focused Groups:**
 *Elders above age 60:*